Surgery

 In the best interests of your pet, we require a physical examination appointment with one of our doctors prior to scheduling procedures.

-- What procedures are to be done on the day of surgery – from initial intake to sedation and general anesthesia, anesthesia monitoring, the procedure, and recovery, the staff will walk you through what will happen with your pet once you leave the hospital.
+- What procedures are to be done on the day of surgery.
+From initial intake to sedation and general anesthesia, anesthesia monitoring, the procedure, and recovery, the staff will walk you through what will happen with your pet once you leave the hospital.